Properties Quick Reference

 Notes

-1. If this is not included then the Solr field name will be used - i.e. the panl.facet.<lpse_code>.
+1. If this is not included then the Solr field name will be set as the property - i.e. the panl.facet.<lpse_code>.

 See also